 Coordinates: 41°53’54"N, 12°28’36" E

-The Roman Forum is one of the oldest places in Rome, and in the past the center of the religious and political life of the city, today it has become an Open Air Museum.
+The Roman Forum is one of the oldest places in Rome, and the center of the religious and political life of the city in the past.
+Today it has become an Open Air Museum.
 These legendary ruins are located between the Colosseum and Piazza Venezia.
-One part of the Forum was intended for trade, the other - for holding religious holidays, public ceremonies, holding elections and sentencing convicts.
+One part of the Forum was intended for trade, the other for holding religious holidays, public ceremonies, holding elections and sentencing convicts.
 Initially, the forum included more than 10 buildings, most of which were destroyed over time.
 The Basilica of Maxentius-Constantine is the largest building ever built in the Roman Forum.
 It was a completely new architectural solution in terms of both size and construction.
 Today, only the north nave with three huge arches remains, and the only one of the 8 columns that survived an earthquake was moved in 1614 to the square of Santa Maria Maggiore.

 The heart of Ancient Rome is a very beautiful and symbolic place where the most important decisions were once made.
-This is the second most important landmark in Rome, known all over the world and very popular with guests of Rome.
+This is the second most important landmark in Rome.
 About 6 million tourists visit the Forum annually.

 Location: Via della Salara Vecchia, 5/6, 00186 Roma.